FarmBot-Docs/farmbot-genesis/v0.7/V0.7-Maintenance-and-Troubleshooting/general-maintenance.md

 ---
 title: "General Maintenance"
 slug: "general-maintenance"
-excerpt: "Use these techniques to keep your FarmBot running smooth for years to come"
+description: "Use these techniques to keep your FarmBot running smooth for years to come"
 ---

 * toc